mat-shepherd/CI_PP3_COUNTDOWN_GAME/README.md

 </details>

 ### Conundrum Feedback Screen
-- Displays the round number in in ASCII art and the unscrambled conundrum letters within ASCII art tiles.
+- Displays the round number in ASCII art and the unscrambled conundrum letters within ASCII art tiles.
 - Displays the user's current score and any previous high score.
-- If the user's condundrum solution matches the target word, the user is told their word is correct and the time they had remaining when they entered their word.
+- If the user's conundrum solution matches the target word, the user is told their word is correct and the time they had remaining when they entered their word.
-- If the user's condundrum solution matches the target word, the user's name is displayed along with the number of points they score for the round based on their correct answer and time remaining.
+- If the user's conundrum solution matches the target word, the user's name is displayed along with the number of points they score for the round based on their correct answer and time remaining.
 - If the user's conundrum solution does not match the target word but uses all of the conundrum letters and the word is found in the dictionary the user's solution is accepted as valid.
 The user is told that this wasn't the target word but is still valid, and the user's name is displayed along with the number of points they score for the round based on their valid answer and time remaining.
 - Pauses and displays a message for the user to press a key when they are ready to continue.
 - User stories covered: 1, 4, 6, 7, 8, 9, 11, 12, 13, 14